Theodor Vahlen: Early years

-Theodore Vahlen was born in Vienna, the son of a German classical philologist Johannes Vahlen (1830–1911).
+Theodor Vahlen was born in Vienna, the son of a German classical philologist Johannes Vahlen (1830–1911).
 He went to volksschule and gymnasium in Berlin before studying mathematics at the University of Berlin and receiving his doctorate there in 1893.

 From 1893, Vahlen was a Privatdozent in mathematics at the Königsberg Albertina University.
 In 1904, he began teaching at the University of Greifswald, and in 1911 he became an ordinarius professor there.
 He entered military service at the beginning of World War I with the rank of Hauptmann in the 68th (6th Royal Saxon) Field Artillery Regiment.
-He was an artillery battery commander on the western front (1914-1915) and the eastern front (1916-1917).
+He was an artillery battery commander on the western front (1914–1915) and the eastern front (1916–1917).
 Wounded in action on three occasions, he earned the Iron Cross, first and second class.
 He left the service on 30 September 1918 with the rank of Major of the reserves.
 He returned to teaching at the University of Greifswald.